Another approach to the Kan-Quillen model structure: Properness

-A model category is said to be \emph{right-proper} when the class of weak equivalences is stable under pullback along fibrations. $\sset$ equipped with the Kan-Quillen model structure is well known satisfy both this condition and its dual, left-properness.
-As may be found in the account \cite{goerssjardine}, left-properness follows rather formally from the fact that every simplicial set is cofibrant, and right-properness follows formally from the excellent properties of the $\exinf$ functor.
-In this appendix I propose a new elementary and direct proof of right-properness, which in fact leads us to a slightly stronger formulation.
+A model category is said to be \emph{right-proper} when the class of weak equivalences is stable under pullback along fibrations.
+The category $\sset$ equipped with the Kan-Quillen model structure is well known to satisfy both this condition and its dual, left-properness (weak equivalences stable under pushout along cofibrations).
+See, for example, section II.8 of \cite{GOERSSJARDINE1999}, for a proof that left-properness follows formally from the fact that every simplicial set is cofibrant and that right-properness follows formally from the fact that $\exinf$ preserves fibrations and pullbacks.
+In the remainder of this paper we give a new, elementary and direct proof of right-properness, which in fact leads us to a slightly stronger result.

 Since trivial fibrations are stable under pullback along any map, it suffices to show that strong anodyne extensions are stable under pullback along fibrations.
-Pullbacks in $\sset$ commute with colimits, so it will suffice to check: \begin{theorem} The pullback of a horn inclusion along a fibration is a \emph{strong} anodyne extension. \end{theorem} The inclusion of the word ``strong'' is the strengthened result not afforded to us by the traditional proofs of right-properness.
+Pullbacks in $\sset$ commute with colimits, so it will suffice to check: \begin{theorem} The pullback of a horn inclusion along a fibration is a \emph{strong} anodyne extension. \end{theorem} The traditional statement of right-properness amounts to Theorem \ref{thm-proper} with the word `strong' omitted.

 \begin{notation} For the rest of the paper, we fix the following pullback square